-Tiny ultra-light, single-bulb LED lights might look like a toy for a keychain, but they are useful for far more than that.
-Get a few of them.
+Tiny ultra-light, single-bulb LED lights might look like a toy for a keychain, but they’re useful for far more than that.
+Get a few of them, they’re cheap!

-They cast enough light to easily follow a trail in pitch dark.
+They cast enough light to easily follow a trail in pitch dark, or find that rappel anchor heading down from a longer-than-planned alpine day.

-Be sure and put a shoestring on it, or it’s going to get hopelessly lost.
-A shoestring allows you to keep it around your neck, even when you’re sleeping.
+Consider putting a shoestring on it, or it’s going to get hopelessly lost.
+A shoestring lets you to keep it comfortably around your neck, even when you’re sleeping.
 You could also girth hitch it to a loop inside your tent.
 Use it as an in-tent light rather than blasting your tentmate with your face-melter 300 lumen climbing headlamp.

 Get one that has a switch to turn it on without holding constant thumb pressure on it - not all lights have this feature.